wp-plugins/jonradio-private-site/readme.txt

 * A URL Prefix option in Visible Exclusions, matches, and makes visible, all URLs that begin with the one or more partial URLs entered
 * Supports Custom Login and Registration pages at URLs different than the standard WordPress Login and Registration URLs
 * Landing Location settings determine what the User sees after successfully logging in
+* Landing Location is set for both automatic Login prompts and the Meta Widget's Login link
 * User Self-Registration settings (varies between Network and Non-Network WordPress) are presented on the plugin's Settings page for easy access
 * No known Theme incompatibilities, and only known Plugin incompatibility is with the A5 Custom Login plugin
 * Special functionality is included to not hide Login- and Registration-related URLs used by BuddyPress and Theme My Login plugins